 Living in Fruit Heights: The Hidden Bench

-Fruit Heights is Davis County's best-kept secret.
-Perched on the bench above Kaysville, it is a strictly residential community—meaning no grocery stores, no gas stations, and no commercial traffic.
-It is defined by its stunning mountain views, lingering fruit orchards, and a quiet, "front porch" lifestyle that attracts buyers looking for privacy without isolation.
+Fruit Heights remains Davis County's best-kept secret.
+Perched on the prestigious mountain bench above Kaysville, it is a strictly residential community—meaning no grocery stores, no gas stations, and no commercial traffic.
+It is defined by its stunning mountain vistas, lingering fruit orchards, and a quiet, "front porch" lifestyle that attracts buyers looking for privacy without isolation in 2026.

 Metric Current Stat What This Means for You